 Camden National in Focus

-Headquartered in Camden, Camden National (CAC) is a Finance stock that has seen a price change of 8.7% so far this year.
-The bank is currently shelling out a dividend of $0.3 per share, with a dividend yield of 3.07%.
-This compares to the Banks - Northeast industry's yield of 1.75% and the S&P 500's yield of 1.99%.
+Based in Camden, Camden National (CAC) is in the Finance sector, and so far this year, shares have seen a price change of 17.26%.
+The bank is currently shelling out a dividend of $0.3 per share, with a dividend yield of 2.85%.
+This compares to the Banks - Northeast industry's yield of 1.72% and the S&P 500's yield of 1.92%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 9.1% from last year.
-Camden National has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 10.12%.
+In terms of dividend growth, the company's current annualized dividend of $1.20 is up 9.1% from last year.
+In the past five-year period, Camden National has increased its dividend 4 times on a year-over-year basis for an average annual increase of 11.02%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Camden National's payout ratio is 35%, which means it paid out 35% of its trailing 12-month EPS as dividend.
+Camden National's current payout ratio is 35%.
+This means it paid out 35% of its trailing 12-month EPS as dividend.

 CAC is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $3.55 per share, representing a year-over-year earnings growth rate of 4.72%.
+The Zacks Consensus Estimate for 2019 is $3.55 per share, with earnings expected to increase 4.72% from the year ago period.

 From greatly improving stock investing profits and reducing overall portfolio risk to providing tax advantages, investors like dividends for a variety of different reasons.
 However, not all companies offer a quarterly payout.